Surinam (Dutch colony): Administration

-After the Second World War, during which the Dutch government in exile had pledged to review the relationship between the Netherlands and its colonies, the Basic Law was heavily revised.
-In March 1948, revisions to the Basic Law were adopted by Dutch parliament, which introduced universal suffrage for both men and women, which increased the membership of the Estates from 15 to 21, and which introduced a College of General Government (Dutch: College van Algemeen Bestuur) which was to assist the Governor in the everyday government of the colony, and which was the precursor to the Cabinet of Ministers.
+After the Second World War, during which the Dutch government-in-exile had pledged the Allied Atlantic Charter in August 1941 to review the relationship between the Netherlands and its colonies, the Basic Law was heavily revised.
+In March 1948, revisions to the Basic Law were adopted by Dutch parliament, which introduced universal suffrage for both men and women, which increased the membership of the Estates from 15 to 21, and which introduced a College van Algemeen Bestuur, which was to assist the Governor in the everyday government of the colony, and which was the precursor to the Cabinet of Ministers.
 The new constitution took effect in July 1948.
+On 15 December 1954, by the Charter for the Kingdom of the Netherlands, the Kingdom was transformed to the modern format in which the Netherlands, the Netherlands Antilles, and Suriname act as equal countries members.
+Suriname left the Kingdom of the Netherlands to become the independent country of Suriname in 1975.

 Military

 In 1868 the Dutch government created the Netherlands Armed Forces in Suriname (TRIS) which served as the Dutch colonial army in Suriname.
-This meant that like the Royal Netherlands East Indies Army (KNIL) in the Dutch East Indies, TRIS fell under the responsibility of the Dutch Ministry of Colonies, instead of the Dutch Ministry of Defense.
-The size of the TRIS army was, however, small, compared to the KNIL army for the former colony of Indonesia, it consisted of two infantry and two artillery companies.
+This meant that like the Royal Netherlands East Indies Army (KNIL) in the Dutch East Indies, TRIS fell under the responsibility of the Dutch Ministry of Colonies, instead of the Dutch Ministry of Defence, two infantry and two artillery companies.
 In total 636 soldiers served in the TRIS army.
 These soldiers were tasked with patrolling and policing duties within the Dutch colony of Surinam.